Pricefx launches AI-powered market simulation tool

 McKinsey forecasts that AI-based price and promotion have the potential to deliver between $259.1 billion and $500 billion in market value.
 It’s estimated that 55% of marketing decision-makers plan to increase their spending on marketing technology, including AI and machine learning, with one-fifth of the respondents expecting to increase by 10% or more.

-Under Pricefx’s newly redesigned Plan, Price, and Profit solution sets, Pricefx includes market simulation for subscribers of its Price and Profit packages.
-It’s available beginning this week.
+Pricefx’s newly redesigned Plan, Price, and Profit solution sets include market simulation for subscribers of its Price and Profit packages.
+The market simulation feature is available beginning this week.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: